-Workplaces will change for ever
+Workplaces will change forever due to COVID19

 Let’s look at the huge increase in video conferences and online learning.
 Companies, Governments and Universities that have only investigated and undertaken pilots are now using the technology as part of the way they do business.
-Once this is over in 2-6 months, will they revert to the way they used to do it, or will they have made the technology jump?
+Once this is over in 2-6 months, will they revert to the way they used to do it?
+Or will they have made the technology jump?

 With many workplaces working from home, IT departments are quickly working on getting VPN’s and other remote access devices up to speed.
 The Business Continuity Plans (BCP’s) may have assumed everyone working from home, but this is one of the first times they have been tested and many are failing.
 At the end of the event, they will be well established.